HopsonCommunity/Community-Game/CONTRIBUTING.md

 `git clone --recursive <fork-URL>`

 Git should now download the fork.
+After it downloaded, change the the current directory to the repository's root:

+`cd Community-Game`

 There is only a slight problem now: How can we update our fork if someone makes a change to the main repository?